EuniceFil/CSNETWK-MP/README.md

 | **Documentation & Coordination** | | | | |
 | RFC & Project Report | | Reviewer | | Secondary |
 | Milestone Tracking & Deliverables | Secondary | | Primary | Reviewer |

+## Authors
+* Filipino, Eunice Marble (eunice_filipino@dlsu.edu.ph)
+* Filipino, Audric Justin (audric_filipino@dlsu.edu.ph)
+* Lazaro, Heisel Janine (heisel_lazaro@dlsu.edu.ph)
+* Wee, Justine Erika (justine_wee@dlsu.edu.ph)

+## AI Use Declaration
+During the preparation of this work the authors used ChatGPT, CoPilot and Gemini for the following purposes:
+1. Generating portions of the source code
+2. To refine and improve written content
+3. Provide coding assistance such as debugging errors in code
+4. Understanding the syntax and protocol-related concepts
+5. Providing commands for running the features of the program

+After using these tools/services, the authors reviewed and edited the content as needed and take full responsibility for the content of the publication.